telerik/teststudio-docs/docs/troubleshooting-guide/recording-problems-tg/desktop-application.md

 ---
 title: Desktop Application
 page_title: Desktop Application Will Not Record
-description: "Test Studio is an innovative and easy-to-use automated web, WPF and load testing solution.
-Test Studio tests support essential technologies like ASP.NET AJAX, Silverlight, PHP and MVC.
-HTML5, Testing framework, functional testing, performance testing, load testing, exploratory testing, manual testing."
+description: "Test Studio supports both WPF applications and any other Desktop applications.
+The two type of testing use different type of tests - WPF test and Desktop test."
 position: 1
 ---
 # Desktop Application Will Not Record

 ## PROBLEM

 I created a WPF Test and configured my application.
 When I press **Record**, the application launches but no steps are recorded in Test Studio.

 ## SOLUTION

+Test Studio supports WPF applications automation under the <a href="/automated-tests/wpf/wpf-test" target="_blank">WPF test type</a>.
+Test Studio also supports testing against any other desktop applications under the <a href="/automated-tests/desktop-testing/desktop-test" target="_blank">Desktop test type</a>.

-Test Studio supports WPF desktop application automation.
-Test Studio does not support testing against WinForms applications.
-Ensure the application under test is 100% WPF and contains no non-WPF components.
+For WPF testing ensure the application under test is 100% WPF and contains no non-WPF components.
+If it uses mixed technologies use the Desktop test.

 If you are unsure whether your desktop application is WPF, follow these steps: